AneleBuhle/game1/README.md

 # game1
 rock, paper, scissors game

-_Presenting my first Python Programs which covers most of the P ython Fundermentals..
+_Presenting my first Python Programs which covers most of the Python Fundermentals..

 This game focuses mainly on Decision-Making and Control Structures.
 Using the "random" module, the computer will randomly select an option from the list of valid choices